francesco-defalco/trust-code/README.md

 -   **Audit Registration**: Auditors can record audit results, including the number of vulnerabilities found and the severity of each vulnerability.
 -   **Audit Certification**: Auditors can certify audit results.
 Once certified, an audit cannot be modified.
--   **Auditor Management**: Only the contract owner can add new auditors.
+-   **Auditor Management**: Only the contract owner can add or remove auditors.
 Only approved auditors can record and certify audits.

 ## Data Structure